vannio/webhook-rails/README.md

 #### UI
 As much as table layouts remind me of 90s web design, there are instances in which they are necessary — displaying data for example!
 I identified 2 separate sets of data and split them into tables accordingly.
 Other than making it readable, I haven't really done any further styling because it wasn't a requirement.

+&nbsp;
+### Bonus
+This isn't strictly part of the test, but I thought I'd use this opportunity to have a play with WebSockets.
+If you'd like to see, checkout the `action-cable` branch.
+The tables of data reload when triggered by the incoming webhook.